 If the bachelor's degree was not in biology, applicants must have completed at least 24 undergraduate credit hours of biology coursework.

 The letter of intent should be a concise essay (one to two pages) concerning career goals and identification of the means by which the student proposes to achieve these goals.
 Accomplishments toward these goals should be included.
-Personal information should not be included in this letter.
-Personal information should not be included in this letter.

 Course Number: BIOL 802